Chapter 7: Changes to the Contract

 • resolving a dispute

-• changing the sequence of work or
+• changing the sequence of work

-• other contract changes.
+• other contract changes

 Submit COs requiring a design exception to the appropriate division (Design, Bridge, or Traffic Safety) for approval.

 The DCO assists the AO with the CO description and reason coding, if necessary, and coordinates with the District or Construction Division (CST) FHWA Liaison to confirm federal participation.
 The AE and /or DCO also coordinates with the District Transportation Planning and Development (TP&D) Financial Manager to procure funding for CO's.
+Ensure that all COs are signed and sealed

 Show all information and quantities about the proposed change on the CO.
 A performance bond is required if the CO increases the contract cost above the $100,000 threshold.